akka/akka-projection/docs/src/main/paradox/cassandra.md

 A good alternative for advanced state management is to implement the handler as an [actor](https://doc.akka.io/docs/akka/current/typed/actors.html).

 TODO: Documentation pending, see [PR #116](https://github.com/akka/akka-projection/pull/116)

+## Processing with Akka Streams

+An Akka Streams `Flow` can be used instead of a handler for processing the envelopes with at-least-once semantics.

+TODO: Implementation in progress, see [PR #119](https://github.com/akka/akka-projection/pull/119)

 ## Schema